Korean tea ceremony

-Tea ceremonies are now being revived in Korea as a way to find relaxation and harmony in the fast-paced new Korean culture, and continuing in the long tradition of intangible Korean art.

 History

 Early history

 The first historical record documenting the offering of tea to an ancestral god describes a rite in the year 661 in which a tea offering was made to the spirit of King Suro, the founder of the Geumgwan Gaya Kingdom (42–562).
-Records from the Goryeo Dynasty (918–1392) show that tea offerings were made in Buddhist temples to the spirits of revered monks.
+Records from the Goryeo dynasty (918–1392) show that tea offerings were made in Buddhist temples to the spirits of revered monks.

 Important national rituals involving tea drinking were being presided over by the government officials of the "Tabang" department.
 There is at least one ritual recorded in the Goryeosa Yaeji, or The Official History of Goryeo, mentioned as part of receiving a Chinese messenger to the court.

 Joseon dynasty

-During the Joseon Dynasty (1392–1910), the ritualistic drinking of tea continued and was further refined.
-"Tabang" sustained and organized main royal ceremony.
+During the Joseon period (1392–1910), the ritualistic drinking of tea continued and was further refined.
+"Tabang" sustained and organized the main royal ceremony.
 The royal Yi family and the aristocracy used tea for simple rites, the "Day Tea Rite" was a common daytime ceremony, whereas the "Special Tea Rite" was reserved for specific occasions.
 They were codified in the 1474 "National Five Rites" (Gukjo Oryeui, 國朝五禮儀, 국조오례의).
 These terms are not found in other countries.

 But plantation problems changed many ways Korean tea was governed.
 Unlike tea plantation areas in China or Japan, the climate of the Korean Peninsula is much colder and Tea harvesting season occurs just before the spring.
 So at that period, the tea tree forested areas in the mountains were still so cold and also dangerous because of wildlife.
 The old Korean name of tea, 설록("Seollok", 雪綠), means the first flush tea leaf was harvested on the snow field of a mountain.
-This situation brought much trouble during the Goryeo Dynasty and Joseon Dynasty.
+This situation brought much trouble during the Goryeo dynasty and Joseon dynasty.